plurid/developer/packages/developer-cli/README.md

-  logout [options]              log out of a developer server start [options]               start the developer server connection stop [options]                stop the developer server connection register [options] [path]     register a space for the developer server, on a path or in the current directory deregister [options] [path]   deregister a space for the developer server, on a path or in the current directory lint [space]                  lint a registered space or the current directory space test [space]                  test a registered space or the current directory space preview [space]               preview web elements and scenarios for a registered space or the current directory space
+  logout [options]              log out of a developer server start [options]               start the developer server connection stop [options]                stop the developer server connection register [options] [path]     register a space for the developer server, given a path or the current directory deregister [options] [path]   deregister a space for the developer server, given a path or the current directory lint [space]                  lint a registered space or the current directory space test [space]                  test a registered space or the current directory space preview [space]               preview web elements and scenarios for a registered space or the current directory space